biocore/qiime/_sources/scripts/join_paired_ends.txt

 **Output:**

 All paired-end joining software will return a joined / merged / assembled paired-end fastq file.
 Depending on the method chosen, additional files may be written to the user-specified output directory.

 1. fastq-join will output fastq-formatted files as:

-   "*.join" - assembled / joined reads output
+   - "\*.join": assembled / joined reads output
-   "*.un1" - unassembled / unjoined reads1 output
+   - "\*.un1": unassembled / unjoined reads1 output
-   "*.un2" - unassembled / unjoined reads2 output
+   - "\*.un2": unassembled / unjoined reads2 output

 2. SeqPrep will output fastq-formatted gzipped files as:

-   "*_assembled.gz" - unassembled / unjoined reads1 output
+   - "\*_assembled.gz": unassembled / unjoined reads1 output
-   "*_unassembled_R1.gz" - unassembled / unjoined reads1 output
+   - "\*_unassembled_R1.gz": unassembled / unjoined reads1 output
-   "*_unassembled_R2.gz" - unassembled / unjoined reads2 output
+   - "\*_unassembled_R2.gz": unassembled / unjoined reads2 output

 3. If a barcode / index file is provided via the '-b' option, an updated barcodes file will be output as:

-   "..._barcodes.fastq"
-    This barcode / index file must be used in conjunction with the joined paired-ends file as input to '`split_libraries_fastq.py <./split_libraries_fastq.html>`_'.
+   - "..._barcodes.fastq": This barcode / index file must be used in conjunction with the joined paired-ends file as input to `split_libraries_fastq.py <./split_libraries_fastq.html>`_.
 Except for missing reads that may result from failed merging of paired-ends, the index-reads and joined-reads must be in the same order.